NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HurricaneScenario.rst

 **Hurricane Definition**

-A user has the option to specify a hurricane track and associated landfall parameters, or select a historical hurricane from a built-in database.
+A user has the option to either specify a hurricane track and associated landfall parameters or select a historical hurricane from a built-in database.

     #. **Specify Hurricane Track**

 	To manually input a hurricane track, the user needs to supply a ``.csv`` file with rows that contain the latitude and longitude coordinates of the points along the track.
 To input the hurricane track file, the user needs to specify the file path in the **Path to Hurricane Track File** input shown in :numref:`fig-R2DHurricaneTrackSelectPane`.
 A successfully loaded track is shown at the top of :numref:`fig-R2DHurricaneTrackSelectPane`.
-The circles represent a measurement point along the track and the arrow head shows the direction of the hurricane.
+The circles represent a measurement point along the track and the arrowhead shows the direction of the hurricane.
 Clicking on a circle will produce a dialog with the available information at that point.

 	.. _fig-R2DHurricaneTrackSelectPane: